The Teen Charged With The Murder of Officer Amy Caprio Is Tied To Local Robberies

 — BACO Public Safety (@BACOPoliceFire) May 22, 2018

 The Baltimore County Police Department shared a press release about the death of Officer Caprio and the suspects in custody.
-Currently, the only suspect identified by name is 16-year-old Harris who is a Baltimore City resident who has a bail hearing in Towson, Maryland later this afternoon.
+Currently, the only suspect identified by name is 16-year-old Harris, who is a Baltimore City resident and who has a bail hearing in Towson, Maryland, later this afternoon.

 The release continues to say that Officer Caprio had been working out of the Parkville precinct when she responded to a call on Linwen Way yesterday at 2 p.m. local time.